 Your accounts receivable is a process that involves:

-1. The customer submitting an invoice to the company for goods or services rendered.
-The company then sends an invoice to the customer, including payment terms and methods, such as credit card, wire transfer or check.
+1. The customer submits a purchase order to the company for goods or services.
+The company then invoices the customer, including payment terms and methods, such as credit card, wire transfer or check.

 2. Receiving money from customers for goods and services that they’ve already purchased.